Hazleton man sentenced for vehicular homicide of 15-year-old boy

 Apr.
 27—WILKES-BARRE — A Hazleton man could have faced three years in state prison for fleeing the scene after striking a 15-year-old boy who died but instead was sentenced Tuesday to one-to-two years at the Luzerne County Correctional Facility.

-Gabriel Hernandez Mendez, 38, of Lahm Avenue, was charged by Hazleton police following an investigation into the hit and run crash on South Poplar Street on June 12, 2021.
+Hernandez Mendez, 38, of Lahm Avenue, was charged by Hazleton police following an investigation into the hit-and-run crash on South Poplar Street on June 12, 2021.

 Police alleged Hernandez Mendez was operating a 2013 Chevrolet Silverado when he struck Hector Padilla while the teenager was riding bicycles with a friend.